zach010/PrimeOptimus/README.md

 Overall process took 1 minute and 48.6 seconds.
 ```
 The program trimmed down a list of *probable primes* with a precision of 2^20 and found 47 possible primes from 1-200 in ƒ(n) = (2^n+1)^2-2
-I am working on a way to implement the Riemann Zeta function to estimate which probable primes should be deducted from the list at the end.
-The distribution of prime numbers posed by the prime number theorem will be implemented alongside prime counting functions in a later commit.
+In a future commit, the distribution of prime numbers posed by the prime number theorem will be implemented alongside prime counting functions
+to estimate which probable primes should be deducted from the list at the end.
+I am also pondering a way to implement the Riemann Zeta function
-This program works better on a linux system because it opens and closes processes rapidly for each iteration.
+as a helper, but it slows things down quite a bit with large numbers.
+This program works better on a linux system because it opens and closes
+processes rapidly for each iteration.
 Windows has trouble with this.
-I have thought of a rewrite specially for windows using class object processes that I can keep open and just pickle, but I can't figure out
+I have thought of a rewrite specially for windows using class object processes
-how to efficiently stop a set of processes from continuing resource calculation without terminating them and having to reopen them.
+that I can keep open and just pickle, but I can't figure out how to efficiently stop a set of processes from continuing resource calculation without
+terminating them and having to reopen them.

 This is an output from the MersennePrime.py finder:
 ```